Fall 2020 exchange program

 - Print out and complete a Cornell course enrollment form (PDF).

-Ask the course instructor(s) (or departments) to sign or stamp your form.
+Ask the course instructor(s) (or departments) to sign your form.
+If a digital signature is not possible, please attach written approval (email is acceptable).
 The instructor determines if there is space in the class and if you have completed prerequisites, if any.
 The instructor's signature or department stamp indicates you have permission to enroll in the class.
 If the college registrar's approval is required for your course, you should obtain it at this step.

-- Pick up your approved petition from the IC Office of Extended Studies.
-Submit your approved petition and completed Cornell enrollment form to Cornell's School of Continuing Education, B20 Day Hall.
+- Submit your approved petition, with approvals attached, and a completed Cornell enrollment form to Cornell's School of Continuing Education, firstname.lastname@example.org.

 Note: Graduating Ithaca College seniors enrolled in a course at Cornell during their final semester will not receive their diploma until the Cornell transcript is received and the grade posted.
 Depending on when the transcript arrives it may result in a September graduation date.